danielneil/Shark-Plugins/README.md

 ## rsi

-Computes the relative strength index (rsi) for the given instrument, with ema or sma.
+Computes the relative strength index (rsi) for the given instrument, with ema or sma moving average parameter.

 ```
  - name: rsi